scriptclump/python-examples/README.md

 # Python Examples
 Collection of some small program using Python
- - Whether API (Get the whether of given location)
+ - Weather API (Get the weather of given location)